stellestrella/ms-thesis/README.md

 experiment 2: prediction of interview scores using BERT modeling(4 different combinations of output layers)

 author: Hyewon Jang
-affiliation: University of Konstanz, Germany
+affiliation: Dept of Linguistics, University of Konstanz, Germany